 The external reader is contacted directly by the thesis supervisor and must be approved by the MPH Program Director in writing.
-The external reader must be an approved faculty member with privileges in supervising graduate students at McMaster University.
-The external reader should be appointed at least two months before the thesis is to be defended.
+The external reader must be approved by the Program Director and must provide their CV to the Curriculum Coordinator who will work with the Program Director in obtaining approval.
 The final draft of the thesis must be in the hands of the external reader at least one month before the defense.
 The external reader will generally be knowledgeable about some aspects of the population or public health aspects of the thesis topic (e.g. acts as a content expert).
 External readers are expected to send their thesis report to the MPH Program Office via the MPH Curriculum Coordinator before the thesis defense takes place if they do not attend the thesis defense.
 Email is acceptable.
 The email or letter should be copied to the thesis supervisor.

-The supervisor must seek approval of the external reader from the MPH Program Director.
+The supervisor must seek approval of the external reader from the MPH Program Director as well as the HEI Department, if required.
 The name and position of the proposed external reader should be sent to the Program Director along with his or her qualifications to act as an external reader.
 The external reviewers must be at arms-length from the project and not be involved in the supervision of the student until the end of the process, to review the final written document after the internal committee has approved it for defense.